Why did a Clay County judge terminate parental rights of immigrant mother from Kenya?

 A Clay County circuit court judge terminated Mungai’s parental rights in 2019 after a years-long battle over who was best-equipped to raise the child.

 Mungai’s daughter was placed with a foster family in November 2018, and has been there since.
-A permanency review hearing is scheduled for Thursday, according to court documents obtained by The Star Editorial Board.
+A permanency review hearing is scheduled for Thursday, according to court documents obtained by The Star.

 Mungai is not allowed to participate.
 Neither are Mungai’s cousin and her husband, Eddah and Brian Malicot, who want to foster the child.